 As a result, a majority of HRDs believe that talent management policy now concerns all employees (compared to 44% of employees in 2017).

-According to a McKinsey report, the number one factor for disengagement in 2021 and 2022 is the lack of visibility on career prospects (41%).
-A career path is built on 3 elements:
+According to a McKinsey report, the leading factor in disengagement in 2021 and 2022 is the lack of visibility on career prospects (41%).
+A meaningful career path is built on 3 elements:

 - Individual appetites and aspirations

 - The skills of the future identified by the company

 Personalizing career paths

 Within Neobrain, employees can visualize all the company's business lines according to the proximity between the skills required, those they possess and the skills they wish to develop.
 In this way, employees can build up a unique scheme based on their own skills: